Certificate in Investment Analysis Program

 - FIN-412 Investments Analysis and Portfolio Management

-Five of the six required courses for the certificate program can be used in satisfying Finance major requirements.
-PMBA-8324 Financial Reporting can be counted as a business or free elective.
-Finance-Accounting double majors are not required to take that course.
+The required courses for the certificate program can be used in satisfying Finance major requirements.
+Finance-Accounting double majors are not required to take FIN 370.

 To complete the certificate program, students must meet the following requirements: